yellowanthq/yellowant-dotnet-app/README.md

 this will redirect you to login/signup page.
 This is handled by Integrate controller.

 #### NewIntegration
-Once on ```/userintegration/integrate```, click on 'Link Button'.
+Once on ```/userintegration/integrate```, click on 'Add Account'.
 This will redirect you to /userintegration/newintegration.
 In this controller, a user `state` is created and redirect link to yellowant is constructed using state and clientID.

 #### Oauthredirect